 - the passionate Adriana and Liliana from the lifestyle blog Sisterhood of Foodies.

-We hope you like this first collaborative post! 🙂
+We hope you like this collaborative post! 🙂

 Brasão Coliseu does not have lunch menus, but you can eat for around 20€/person, which I find reasonably affordable given its reputation and location.

 Besides the amazing food, Brasão Coliseu has an attentive service and a very trendy decoration.
-It has two large dining rooms which make this restaurant a good option for large groups.
+It has two large dining rooms which make this restaurant a good option for large groups in Porto.

 by Viver O Porto